VAT Penalties in Ireland

 A Revenue VAT audit confirms correct filing and payment:

-• Notification: Usually a prior notice is given.
+• Notification: Usually a prior notice is given, typically in writing via ROS (Revenue Online Service).

-• Review: Revenue checks your returns and backup documents.
+• Review: Revenue compares your VAT returns with your backup documentation to identify discrepancies.

-• Audit Report: Issues found lead to VAT reassessment plus penalties.
+• Audit Report: Issues found lead to a VAT reassessment plus interest and potential penalties.

-During an audit, businesses have the right to clear explanations, access to audit procedures and appeal penalties.
+During an audit, businesses have the right to clear explanations, access to audit procedures, and the right to appeal penalties and assessments via the Tax Appeals Commission.

 How to avoid VAT Penalties?